georgetor2020/aws-parameter-store/lab1/README.md

 ```

 <details>
-Here is the code to our helper script.
+Here our helper script code.

 It parses values from a JSON input file and calls put_parameter() to copy these values to Parameter store.

 Note the use of a hierarchy of parameters.
 There is on tree for _Pub_ and a seperate one for _Dev_ instances.
 In the real world, we would likely have different permissions for each of these paths, so that the whole world wouldn't have access to production credentials.

 ```
 import boto3